Westworld Season 3: Release date, trailers, casting news and fan theories

 When is Westworld season 3 out?

-A release date for the new episodes has not been announced just yet.
-The gap between the conclusion of season 1 and season 2 was 14 months – so we could be looking at a similar time scale here, meaning a 2019 or maybe even 2020 air date.
+A release date for the new episodes was recently announced.
+The gap between the conclusion of season 1 and season 2 was 14 months – so fans were anticipating an air date in 2019 or 2020.

+On January 12, 2020, HBO announced that Season 3 of Westworld would premiere March 15, 2020.
+The reveal arrived with a cryptic teaser that lists several global “divergences”, including real-life events such as political protests in Hong Kong and the impeachment of President Donald Trump in the United States.

+“For the first time, history has an author, a system,” a voiceover says.
+“And up until very recently, the system was working.
+But there’s someone we haven’t accounted for: You.”
+Watch it below.

-Speaking to Entertainment Weekly, showrunner Jonathan Nolan spoke on the production issues the show faces.
+Previously speaking to Entertainment Weekly, showrunner Jonathan Nolan spoke on the production issues the show faces.
 “It’s an ongoing conversation with our friends at HBO, and for us, with a show of this scope and scale, we’re not interested in doing the compromised version,” he said.
 “We want the show to get bigger and bigger and more ambitious and this takes time.
 We want to take all the time we need to get it right.”

-Lisa Joy, co-showrunner, said that “we don’t know our release date” in a new interview with Hollywood Reporter.

-It’s all supported by a report from Collider, which states that a 2020 release is on the horizon.

 How many episodes will there be in Westworld season 3?